Strong approximation and central limit theorems for multiscale stochastic gene networks: Introduction

 A relevant mathematical model of this network should capture diverse features that are experimentally observable, and should be implemented effectively.
 Stochastic models, and more precisely, Markovian models, have been used to study gene networks since the seminal work of Delbr\"uck \cite{Delbr}, and recent experiments show that these models are more appropriate to study gene networks than deterministic ones (\cite{Kepler}).
 These models have proved their relevance by reproducing experimentally observed behaviours such as burst-like production \cite{Cai}, emergence of phenotypically distinct subgroups in an isogenic population \cite{kaern}, noise propagation \cite{Paul}, or metastability \cite{Gard}.
 From a computational perspective, Markovian models are really challenging.
 Exact algorithms such as the Stochastic Simulation Algorithm (SSA) from \cite{Gill} are extremely time-consuming, especially for highly interconnected systems.

 The search of higher efficiency leads to hybrid, or multiscale, models.
 The reagents are classified according to their abundances : some species, in large quantity, are treated as continuous variables (as a concentration limit), while the other species, in small amount are still treated as discrete random variables.
 It results a hybrid process, $\R_+^n\times\N^d$-valued.
 The work \cite{CDR} suggests that hybrid piecewise deterministic Markov processes (PDMP) are a relevant model for gene regulatory network.
 These processes have been introduced by \cite{Davis84}, in connection with queuing theory.
 Moreover, \cite{CDMR} shows that hybrid PDMP can be obtained as limits, in distribution, of Markovian discrete models, in several situations.
 The goal of this article is to prove that, using a well-chosen probabilistic representation of the reactions, these convergence results hold for stronger probabilistic convergence.
-In addition, we sharpen the convergence a central limit theorem for the fluctuations around the limit.
+In addition, we sharpen the convergence, with an explicit speed of convergence and a central limit theorem for the fluctuations around the limit.
+Besides, our proof relies on simpler arguments than \cite{CDMR}.

 The convergence of the mono-scale model has been studied by Kurtz.
 In \cite{Kurtz70}, he proves the convergence in probability for a pure jump Markov process, $X^N$, with general transition kernel, to the solution, $X$, of an ordinary differential equation (ODE).
 In \cite{Kurtz}, he also studies the fluctuations, through a central limit theorem, and the diffusion approximation, together with speed of convergence.
 He uses a coupling representation of $X^N$ and $X$, using independent Poisson processes $P_r$